-QuickSuper is an online portal that lets you make super payments by either file upload (for multiple employees) or by direct entry (for individual employees).
-You can make a corresponding payment using either direct debit or EFT.
-Once the contribution details have been submitted, QuickSuper will generate information on how to pay.
-Each nominated fund will receive the contribution data and payment information to allocate to the relevant member/s.
+QuickSuper lets employers make super payments electronically by either uploading contribution files, or by directly entering online contributions.
+Once the contribution details have been submitted, QuickSuper will generate remittance advice on how to pay via EFT.
+Each nominated super fund will receive the contribution data and payment information to allocate to the relevant member/s.

 Yes.
-QuickSuper caters for all super funds registered in Australia that can accept payment via direct credit or cheque.
+QuickSuper caters for all super funds registered in Australia.

 No. QuickSuper is free of charge for all registered CareSuper employers.

 QuickSuper provides two different methods for entering contributions for processing:

 - Upload Contribution Files.

 If you’re happy to enter or upload your employee information directly online, you can use the ‘Create Online Contributions’ method.